TomPlum/sleep/README.md

 # To Do

 - Select multiple sleep metric at once
-- Split SleepContext into two.
-Isolate configuration into its own context
 - Date parsing not working in Safari and breaks graph
 - Update screenshots in README
 - Update session breakdown to include data like the ios app does